nicoster/chrome-devtools-cli/README.md

 # Chrome DevTools CLI

-**Built for LLMs - Eval-First Browser Automation**

 A command-line tool designed specifically for Large Language Models (LLMs) and AI-assisted development.
 Controls Chrome browser via Chrome DevTools Protocol (CDP) with an **eval-first design philosophy** - most automation tasks use JavaScript execution because LLMs excel at writing and validating scripts quickly.

-**Why eval-first?** LLMs are exceptional at writing JavaScript.
-This tool leverages that strength by using `eval` for most operations, enabling AI assistants (Claude, Cursor, etc.) to write automation scripts instantly and test them in real-time.
-Includes built-in IDE integrations: install Cursor commands and Claude skills directly.

 ## 🚀 Built for LLMs - Eval-First Design Philosophy